golioth/docs/docs/reference/2-protocols/2-device-auth.md

 * Verify the Common Name (CN) of the certificate against the URL you are connecting to
 * Verify the Alternative Subject Name (ASN) of the certificate against the URL you are connecting to

-To verify the certificate is signed by a trusted authority, your device will need to be pre-provisioned with a set of trusted authority certificates, and need to maintain them over its lifetime.
+To verify the server certificate is signed by a trusted authority, your device will need to be pre-provisioned with a set of trusted authority certificates, and need to maintain them over its lifetime.

 To verify the *Valid From* and *Valid Until* timestamps, your device will need to have an accurate real-time clock.